Toyota Celica GT Rally

 Toyota Celica GT Rally (sometimes abbreviated as GT Rally) is a racing computer game developed and published by Gremlin Graphics Software (later Gremlin Interactive) released for the Amiga, Amstrad CPC, and ZX Spectrum.
+It is an officially licensed game featuring the Toyota Celica GT and was first released in 1990.

 The game consists of three racing competitions in as many countries: England, Mexico and Finland.
 The main differences are the weather conditions.
 For example, races in Finland puts the player against heavy snowing and icy roads, while Mexican races include limited visibility because of sandstorms.

 Toyota Celica GT Rally received mixed to positive reviews.
 Critics praised the realism, graphics and sound, while criticism mostly focused on the co-driver feature, controls and time penalties.

 Gameplay

 The gameplay consists of competing in three different races in as many countries; England, Mexico and Finland.
 Each race is split up into ten different sections, with the main objective being to reach the finish line in the fastest time possible.
 Up to four players can compete, but only one at a time.

 Toyota Celica GT Rally employs a first-person view; the course is seen through the windshield, which is affected by the weather (rain, snow etc.).
 The weather conditions are also the main differences between the races: